 Public Transportation and Taxis

 One of the easiest, fastest, and cheapest ways to travel between Chek Lap Kok and the downtown area is via the Airport Express.
-This train transports people between Central Station and the airport up to six times per hour (stopping at Kowloon Station, Tsing Yi Station, and AsiaWorld-Expo Station along the way) and takes about the same amount of time as a car would take.
+This train transports people between the city center and the airport up to six times per hour (stopping at Kowloon Station, Tsing Yi Station, and AsiaWorld-Expo Station along the way) and takes about the same amount of time as a car would take.
 Tickets can be purchased from automated machines or at the Airport Express customer service desks.
-They cost $15 for a one-way ride.
+They cost about $15 USD for a one-way ride.

 Alternatively, there's the public bus whose A11 route stops at City Hall.
 While tickets are cheaper (about $5 USD), the bus leaves less frequently and takes about four times as long.
 For a splurge, opt for a convenient taxi ride instead.
 They cost about $50 USD (although fares are not fixed, so ask ahead of time).
 If you are traveling to the city center, you must hail one of the Urban Taxis, which are red.